"Sometimes the only way to truly understand is to understand you can not understand."

 She hesitated.
 “You are not planning to do anything malicious, are you?”

 “Of course, Orion.
 I was foolish to doubt your intentions.”
 She approached the cage, pressing a code into the small keypad on the door and retrieving a card from her utility belt, sliding it through a slot nearby, and the door finally opened.
-Purlaka reached her hands inside, placing them under the baby’s arms and lifting her out, setting her in my arms.
+Purlaka reached inside, lifting her out and setting her in my arms.
+After holding another Human, this seemed easy; as fragile as this baby may have been to me, she was about four times as long as that woman.
 Her two big black eyes leaked tears like sponges being wrung.
 I looked deep into those eyes, the exact same eyes that belonged to that soulless monster.
 But this was no monster—monsters don’t cry.
 I could see a soul within these eyes, albeit a lost soul…one who had no home to which she could return…a feeling I knew all too well.
 With her wings, she reminded me of an angel—a fallen angel, perhaps, but one who was far too young and innocent to understand all the details of what happened.
 She just missed her mommy.

 I held the little creature, rocking her back and forth in my arms.
 After some time doing this, her crying faded, and she looked up at me and smiled.